-When the final timetable is published by the examination awarding bodies, you will see a 'Contingency Day' mentioned.
+When the final timetable is published by the examination awarding bodies, you will see a 'Contingency Day' mentioned [note- for Summer 2024 this is Weds 26th June].
 You, the candidate, should make sure that you are available to sit exams any week day between your last timetabled exam and the Contingency Day.
 If you decide not to be available, other than for reasons traditionally covered by special consideration (e.g. illness, family emergency) then you will not be eligible for enhanced grading arrangements.